4n4c0nd4RSA/luno_trader/README.md

 This project is a trading bot for the Luno cryptocurrency exchange, designed to monitor the CRYPTO/ZAR trading pair and make trading decisions based on historical order book data.
 The bot calculates a confidence level and adjusts the CRYPTO/ZAR ratio in the wallet accordingly.
 It includes features to record order book history, determine trading actions, and create graphs of various aspects of the trading process.

+## Latest Updates

+Version 1.0.1 has been released!
+This update includes improvements to the Market Perception formula and configuration process.
+For full details on the changes and new features, please see the [1.0.1 Patch Notes](https://github.com/4n4c0nd4RSA/luno_trader/blob/features/update_notes/1.0.1/1.0.1.md).

 ## Features
 - Fetches and analyzes real-time order book data
 - Calculates trading confidence based on historical order book data